-My first year of homeschooling, I was in a new city and felt very “wobbly” as a homeschool mom.
+During my first year of homeschooling, I was in a new city and felt very “wobbly” as a homeschool mom.
 Thankfully, I found tremendous support from the Christians Homeschool Families Facebook group.

 I always received dozens of comments for every question I asked.
 I also remember posting about one of my children getting terrifyingly sick with the flu and I was flooded with prayer and kindness from the group.
 I was truly humbled.

-As we go through these crazy times, I highly encourage you to get plugged into a group of like minded people.
+As we go through these crazy times, I highly encourage you to get plugged in to a group of like-minded people.

 You can search Facebook for homeschool groups, but here is a list you might consider checking out:

 ****Also search for any Facebook groups for your curriculum.
-I found it VERY helpful to be in a facebook group of women who were all teaching the same curriculum I was teaching.
+I found it VERY helpful to be in a Facebook group of women who were all teaching the same curriculum I was teaching.
 We shared our successes, frustrations, and questions.
 Highly recommend!

 Maybe you really want your kid to have the enrichment of co-op lessons…but you’re not really wanting to run a Zoom meeting for kids in order to contribute to the group??